argonautproject/questionnaire/source/pages/terminology.md

 ---
 #### Value Sets

-These value sets have been defined for this implementation guide:
+These value sets have been defined for use in the [Questionnaire examples] to demonstrate how valuesets can be used as choices list for certain questions using the `options` element:
 {% include list-simple-valuesets.xhtml %}

 #### Code Systems

 **Code systems published in this IG** - Includes US Core defined code systems and externally defined code systems

+This value sets hs been defined for use in the [Questionnaire examples] to demonstrate how valuesets can be used as choices list for certain questions using the `options` element:
 {% include list-simple-codesystems.xhtml %}

+{% include link-list.md %}